Mohanavadivel-git/caasworkshop/lesson5.2.md

 oc create -f /home/vagrant/containers/springboot/manifest/deployment.yaml
 ```

-11. After running the `deployment.yaml` file, we can go to the terminal of a running pod as we did in [Lesson 3.3](./lesson3.3.md).
+11. After running the `deployment.yaml` file, we can go to the terminal of a running pod as we did in the previous lesson.
 Navigate to this drive and view your application's running logs.

 ```bash
 sh-4.2$ ls /var/lib/new